-Cope Depot – Orangeburg County, South Carolina
+Cope Depot – Cope, South Carolina

 South Carolina | SC Picture Project | Orangeburg County Photos | Cope Depot

 The small town of Cope was named after Jacob Martin Cope, who sold a piece of his farmland for a town and train depot in the 1890s.
-The Cope Depot was built in 1894 for the Manchester & Augusta Railroad, and was later used by the Atlantic Coast Line.
+The Cope Depot was built in 1893 for the Manchester & Augusta Railroad, and was later used by the Atlantic Coast Line.

 The tracks are still in use, but the depot ceased operations in the 1960s.
 It is still considered the center of town, where locals can meet and visit.

 You may not use them in any form without written consent.

 © 2018 South Carolina Picture Project, All Rights Reserved